imanantharaman/OpenLANE-Workshop/README.md

   - init_fp - Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing)
   - ioplacer - Places the macro input and output ports
   - pdn - Generates the power distribution network
+  - tapcell - Inserts welltap and decap cells in the floorplan

 3. Placement
   - RePLace - Performs global placement